By Kizito Chukwude

 That means the free document is not just a blank template.
 It can include your agency details and the information you provide, so the draft starts closer to your real service.

-A free safeguarding procedure should include the Care Act 2014, Section 42 duties, the six safeguarding principles, types of abuse, immediate safety actions, internal reporting, external referral, recording, confidentiality, escalation and learning.
+A free safeguarding procedure should include the Care Act 2014, Section 42 duties, the six safeguarding principles, all ten categories of abuse listed in the statutory guidance, immediate safety actions, internal reporting, external referral, recording, confidentiality, escalation and learning.

-But the document should also include your local authority safeguarding adults team and your internal safeguarding lead.
+Most importantly, the document should also include your local authority safeguarding adults team contact number, your local police non-emergency number, your internal safeguarding lead and deputy by name, and your CQC notification routes.
 Without those details, staff may understand safeguarding in theory but still not know what to do in your service.
+For a fuller treatment, see our guide to writing a safeguarding adults policy aligned with the Care Act 2014.

-A medication policy should explain prompting, assisting and administering medication, MAR charts, refused medication, missed medication, errors, controlled drugs where applicable, staff competency and reporting routes.
-It should also explain what staff must not do.
+A medication policy should explain prompting, assisting and administering medication, MAR charts, refused medication, missed medication, errors, controlled drugs where applicable, covert medication where authorised, self-administration, staff competency and reporting routes.
+It should also explain what staff must not do — for example, never adjust a dose without prescriber authorisation, never administer covertly without a documented best-interests decision, and never give medication that has not been prescribed for that specific person.

-Again, it must match your actual service.
+Again, the policy must match your actual service.
 A provider that only prompts medication does not need the same practical procedure as a provider that supports administration under detailed care plans.
+Generic medication templates often blur this distinction, which leaves staff unsure what they are authorised to do.

 Use free policies as structured drafts.
 Read every section.
 Replace anything that does not match your practice.
 Add your real contact routes.
 Check the policy against your staff training, supervision and audit arrangements.
 Then approve it internally before use.